AbdalrahmanSaadat/Todo-APIs/README.md

 # Project Public Link
 https://todo-447413.uc.r.appspot.com

 # Security Notes
 While testing locally I used .env file to store the Database URL

 While testing on production I used Google Cloud Secret Manager

+Database is reacheable via the connection link using (MongoDB Atlas), that link is secured due to it contain the password of the database.